Important Application Information

 RAND's primary activity is research.
 The environment provides a rich variety of ongoing studies and an experienced staff of professional researchers with whom Summer Associates interact.

 RAND believes that diversity, equity, and inclusiveness enrich the content, accessibility, and practicality of our research and analysis.
-RAND employees and Pardee RAND graduate students hail from 50 countries and speak 75 different languages.
+RAND employees and Pardee RAND graduate students hail from approximately 50 countries and speak 75 different languages.
 To ensure that RAND research incorporates many perspectives, projects typically include diverse, multidisciplinary teams.
 Some research projects bring together economists, psychologists, statisticians, and health professionals, for example, whereas others bring together engineers, operations researchers, and students of organizational behavior.
 Learn more about the RAND environment.

 RAND's core research areas include: